Cloud bread is a light and fluffy keto bread alternative that’s perfect for making sandwiches, snacks, and burgers.

 - In a second mixing bowl, combine room temperature mascarpone cheese, egg yolks, and salt and beat until smooth.

-- Using a spatula, gently fold the cheese mixture into the egg whites with a spatula.
+- Using a spatula, gently fold the cheese mixture into the egg whites.
 Be very careful not to take the air out of the egg whites.

 - Scoop the mixture onto the baking sheet and spread out into six flat circles.
-Bake for 20 minutes, then watch carefully until the bread is golden before removing.
+Bake for 20 minutes, then watch carefully until the bread is golden.
+Then remove and let cool.

 - You can use mascarpone or cream cheese in the same quantity.